joshmackwilliams/merge-quantile/README.md

 Then we look for a rank 1.
 If one already exists, we merge it with the new rank 1 and continue up.
 We do this until we find an empty space.
 The result is something like incrementing a binary number, with bits combining and carrying into the next place.

-To find a percentile, we simply walk through all of the ranks, counting how many rank 0 data points have been passed until we find the right number.
+To find a quantile, we simply walk through all of the ranks, counting how many rank 0 data points have been passed until we find the right number.
 Then we can return the next data point.